-9.0 Means test for disabled facilities grant
+Appendix B - Means test for disabled facilities grant

-All Disabled Facilities Grant (DFG) applications are subject to a statutory financial means test, with two exceptions.
+All Disabled Facilities Grant (DFG) applications are subject to a statutory financial means test.
 This assessment looks at the resources of the disabled person and their spouse/ partner and their dependent's (called the relevant person) and is used to determine how much, if anything, they must contribute towards the cost of the works.
 The applicant must pay their contribution (calculated by the means test) towards the cost of grant-eligible expenses.